frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 We could look at Our Lord as He does His work in Joseph\'s workshop and we ask ourselves today whether we are known by the people around us as people who do a good job, people who work well.

-*Professional prestige* is earned, day by day, by work that is normally silent, finished off down to the last detail, and done conscientiously in God\'s presence without too much concern about whether people notice it or not.
+*Professional prestige* is earned, day by day, by work which is normally silent, finished off down to the last detail, and done conscientiously in God\'s presence without too much concern about whether people notice it or not.

-This prestige in our profession of trade, our students, and their study, has immediate repercussions on one\'s colleagues and friends: our words with which we try to lead them to God carry a proportionate weight and authority.
+This prestige in our own profession or trade (for students, in their study) has immediate repercussions on one\'s colleagues and friends: our words with which we try to lead them to God will carry a proportionate weight and authority.

-We must give examples of competent work that helps other people to improve their work.
+It's important that we give examples of competent work that helps other people to improve their work.
 That might mean occasionally demanding certain circumstances or sending certain things back to the person who did that particular job because it could be better.

 Our Lord wants our profession to become a pedestal for Christ so that He can be seen even by those who are far away.

 As well as professional prestige, God also asks us for other virtues: for a spirit of service, which is both pleasant and demanding on ourselves; for simplicity and humility, so that we teach without giving ourselves too much importance; for serenity, so that intense activity does not turn into mere activism.

 We need to know how to leave our worries and work to one side when the time comes to stop to pray or to look after the various members of the family.
-We don\'t need to make an excuse when the time comes to listen to our wives, or to our husbands, our spouses, our children, our parents, and our small babies.
+We don\'t need to make an excuse when the time comes to listen to our wives, or to our husbands, our spouses, our children, our parents, our friends, or our small babies.

 Work should not take up so much time of our day that it occupies the time that should be dedicated to God, to the family, to our friends.
 If this should happen it would be a clear sign that we're not sanctifying ourselves through our work, but rather we're simply seeking self-satisfaction in it.